Values-based innovation: History of origin

 Human values are considered as having a profound impact on every level of social life: individual, organizational, institutional, societal, and global.
 As such they provide valuable points of reference for understanding corporate stakeholders, such as shareholders, employees, customers, partners, etc., and catering to their needs through innovation.
 For instance, changing stakeholder values as well as new public policies and normative frameworks, such as the European Green Deal or UN's Sustainable Development Goals, have created new challenges and opportunities for sustainability-oriented innovation.
 There are several innovation discourses that have emerged in response to these new challenges, such as on responsible innovation, social and sustainable innovation.
 By reflecting upon normative statements and considering stakeholder values (rather than just short-lived interests), these new streams have taken the first steps to explore the relationships between particular values, such as pro-environmental values, intergenerational justice and equity, values of sustainability-oriented business, protection of privacy, or safety.
 In parallel to them the values-based view on innovation has emerged on the grounds of a broader perspective, non-prescriptive with regard to particular values.

-Several recent publications, books and academic conferences have elaborated on the concept of values-based innovation.
+Several publications, books and academic conferences have elaborated on the concept of values-based innovation.
 Notably, Breuer and Lüdeke-Freund proposed a theoretical framework of values-based innovation management, which addresses the potential of values, defined as subjective notions of the desirable, for driving corporate renewal.
 The framework builds on the exploration of cases that demonstrate how companies have become successful by leading their innovation activities based on values and normative orientations, rather than by an opportunistic search for new revenue potentials or a strategic search for competitive advantages.
 According to the authors, these companies adopt a values-based approach to manage innovation management, i.e. to identify and systematically use values as a source and guide for innovation.
 In doing so they utilize the potential of values to integrate diverse stakeholders into innovation processes, to direct collaborative efforts, and to generate new processes, products, services or business models within and across organisations.
+A special issue of the International Journal of Innovation Management on Managing Values for Innovation highlights the managerial work necessary to comprehend various stakeholder values, implement them, reevaluate their significance, and evaluate the outcomes of the innovation process with respect to the values guiding it.